kaist-dmlab/k-Medoid/README.md

  - All the algorithms were written in the Java programming language and run on JDK 1.7.0_101.

 ##5.
 How to run
-- Compilation
+- Compile
  - To compile the algorithms, the spark-assembly library is needed.
 It can be downloaded from [Apache Spark].
 [Apache Spark]: http://spark.apache.org/downloads.html
  - Make _jar file_ using IDE tools.
 For example, you can easily make it using Eclipse through **_project name->export->jar file_**.
 It is possible that you just download the jar files from example folder.
-- Creating _Azure HDInsight_ instances
+- Create _Azure HDInsight_ instances
  - see [HDInsight Document]
  [HDInsight Document]: https://docs.microsoft.com/en-us/azure/hdinsight/
 - Moving the data sets into _HDFS_ folder.
  - Download all datasets from above links and move it to the _Azure master node_.
  - Transfer your dataset from _Azure master node_ into _HDFS_.</br>
    **``hadoop dfs -put [your master node path] [hdfs path]``**
-- Running algirithm using command
+- Run algirithms using command
  - PAM-MR</br>
   **``hadoop jar [jar file] [main class] [hdfs input path] [hdfs output path] [# of medoids]``**
  - FAMES-MR</br>